 Aim to use the waiting - in hospital and at home - as constructively as you can.
 Help yourselves by focusing on the things you do have some control over (see tips further down).

-When there's a crisis, or when you feel overwhelmed with fear...
+During a crisis or when you're feeling overwhelmed with fear...

 ...remember this tip to help you stay positive and hopeful.
 It comes from my friend Gisele Guenard, who specialises in positive change leadership*.

 Gisele got everyone to join in and find 10 positive things about the situation when she was in the emergency room with her very ill baby granddaughter and its parents.
 Here are some examples of what they came up with (and they found more than 10!):

 We got here in time;